Lagreen303/RPA_PUF60/README.md

 # RPA_PUF60
-Repository for detection of aberrant splicing in PUF60 variants research project
+Scripts for detection of aberrant splicing in PUF60 variants rotational research project The R scripts for initial analysis (all PUF60 variants vs controls are labelled in order 1-5)